 All Thresholds: Authorization of contracts lies with the FC and the GC as described in the Program Document and summarized subsequently in this document.
 If the draft contract is included in the procurement solicitation approved by the FC or GC and the contract price is within the work item budget, the ED can finalize the contract and submit it to the FME, as well as issue notice to proceed to the contractor.
 If the draft contract is not included in the procurement solicitation, the FC must approve the contract before it can be finalized and submitted to the FME for execution.
 If the contract price exceeds the work item budget, it must be approved by the GC before it can be finalized and submitted to the FME for execution.

-< $10,000
+Less than $10,000:

 No written contract required.